windranger-io/windranger-engineering-community-values/README.md

 Clear, concise and relevant dialogue.

 We convey pertinent details with colleagues in a timely and respectful manner, while also engaging meaningfully in community discussions.

+### Diligence
+Holding ourselves and our colleagues accountable to high standards of work.

+We seek elegant long term solutions to problems, over short term fixes.